 What recipes are best for a first solo bake?

 The next step in baking with kids is that once confident, they want to bake something entirely on their own.
 For this I would recommend a recipe that is quick and easy to prepare and doesn’t take too long to bake.

-Our Custard Creams are a great recipe for this and the one I suggest to friends who’s children show an interest in baking.
+Custard Creams are a great recipe for this and the one I suggest to friends who’s children show an interest in baking.
 A simple case of making a dough, shaping the dough into small balls and baking, then filling with some butter icing.

-Another straightforward recipe, is our Easy Chocolate Truffles.
+Another straightforward recipe, is my Easy Chocolate Truffles.
 These truffles are less baking, more melt, combine and roll!
 You can coat them in cocoa powder, desiccated coconut or coloured sprinkles, whatever takes your fancy.

 TOP TIP: The key to fun baking with kids is to keep the recipes straight forward, at least initially.
 Once they’ve mastered a few simple bakes, introduce them to more difficult recipes.
 The trick to building confidence in the kitchen is to increase the level of difficulty slowly, so that our children don’t feel overwhelmed.
 That only puts kids off!

-Baking cookies with kids:
+Baking cookies with kids

 Once kids have mastered the simple melt and mix recipes, I like to start baking cookies with kids.